ryanlowdermilk/webapp-middleware-proxy/README.md

 # webapp-middleware-proxy

 A reverse-proxy powered by your production website.
 The rule-based proxy allows for modifying, overwritng and injecting HTML, JS and CSS, URL routing, caching over the top of your website!
-Create a new mobile and desktop app experiences without ever touching your production website!
+Create new mobile and desktop apps without ever touching your production website!

 ## Features